remake/remake-docs/site-src/templating.md

 These are all the possible template variables you'll have access to in a Handlebars template:

-- **appName**
-  - This is only relevant if you're deploying using Remake's deploy service.
-It's your unique app name.
-- **data**
+- **Your app's data**
-  - This is only loaded on a page that's preceded by a username. so `/john` or `/john/tasks` or `/john/tasks/3456`.
-It will contain all the data that's in the database for the user that matches the username in the current route.
+  - On routes preceded by a username, e.g. `/john` or `/john/tasks`, all of the data for that user is loaded into the template and made available
 - **globalData**
   - This is static data shared by all templates and all users (loaded from the file `app/data/global-app-data.json`).
-It's useful for defining page names for global navigation items or static page titles you want to use for everyone.
+It's useful for defining global navigation items or page titles you want to use across all users.
 - **params**
   - These are the url parameters.
 For example, you can get the username, the pageName, the itemId from here.
 - **query**